MihirKale04/Home-Assistant-Project/README.md

  ## Configure Alarmo
 - Select which sensors (e.g., door/window sensors, motion detectors) are assigned to each security area.
 - Set up actions that should occur when the alarm is triggered (e.g., sending notifications or activating sirens).
-- Go to the Users section in the Alarmo configuration to set up your master code and other user codes for disarming the system. (__NOTE: MASTER CODE MUST BE 4 DIGITS.
+- Go to the Users section in the Alarmo configuration to set up your master code and other user codes for disarming the system. (__NOTE: CODE MUST BE 4 DIGITS.
 IF YOU WISH TO CHANGE THIS YOU WILL NEED TO ALTER THE APP IMPLEMENTATION__)

+# Generating and Saving a Home Assistant Long-Lived Access Token
+To allow the mobile app to communicate with Home Assistant, you'll need to generate a long-lived access token.
+This token is used for authenticating API requests.
+ - In your Home Assistant interface, click on your user profile in the lower left corner.
+ - Scroll down to the section labeled Long-Lived Access Tokens.
+ - Click Create Token.
+A dialog will prompt you to name the token (e.g., "Mobile App Access Token").
+ - Once you provide a name, a token will be generated.
+Copy this token immediately as you will not be able to view it again.
+If you lose it, you will need to generate a new token.
+ - Save this token securely in a safe location for use in your mobile app.